litstack/litstack/docs/guide/fields/relation.md

     ->title('Articles')
     // An optional query builder can be defined:
     ->query(Articles::where('created_by', fjord_user()->id))
+    ->confirm() // User gets asked to confirm unlinking the relation.
     ->sortable()
     ->preview(function ($table) {
         // Build the preview table in here.